apmoore1/tdsa_augmentation/README.md

 ./tdsa_augmentation/data_augmentation/run_train_predict.sh
 ```

-As the Target Extraction systems have been trained and have outputted there predictions on the `relevant large un-labeled text corpora` we can now extract out the 90% confident targets for each dataset and store them in `./resources/target_words` as `restaurant_predicted.txt`, `laptop_predicted.txt`, and `election_predicted.txt`.
+As the Target Extraction systems have been trained and have outputted there predictions on the `relevant large un-labeled text corpora` we can now extract out the 90% confident targets for each dataset and store them in `./resources/target_words` as:
+* `restaurant_predicted.txt`
+* `laptop_predicted.txt`
+* `election_predicted.txt`
 The targets that have been stored are not all of the targets just those that do not appear in the relevant training datasets:
 ``` bash
 ./tdsa_augmentation/data_augmentation/extract_predicted_targets.sh
 ```